leandrosardi/blackops/README.md

 })
 ```

-Then you can run the `source.rb` command referencing to such a configuration file,
+Then you can run the `saas source` command referencing to such a configuration file, and the node (`--node`) you want to work with.

 ```
-ruby source.rb ./hostname.op --config=./BlackOpsFile --node=prod1 --root
+saas source ./hostname.op --config=./BlackOpsFile --node=prod1 --root
 ```

 **Note:**

+- The command line argument `--name` is no longer need if it is defined into the **BlackOpsFile**.

-- In the example above, if the `--root` flag is not present, then BlackOps will access the node with the `blackstack` user.
+- In the command above, if the `--root` flag is not present, then BlackOps will access the node with the `blackstack` user.

 ## 4. Environment Variable `$OPSLIB`

 Additionally, you can store one or more paths into the environment variable `$OPSLIB`.

-The `source.rb` script will look for `BlackOpsFile` there.
+The `saas source` command will look for `BlackOpsFile` there.

 Using `$OPSLIB` you don't need to write the `--config` argument every time you call the `ops source` command.